The Reynolds-Alberta Museum in Wetaskiwin, Alberta, interprets the impact of technological change in transportation,

 but also continued to donate artifacts regularly from his collections until his death in February of 2012.

-The Reynolds-Alberta Museum is one of 18 provincially owned and operated historic sites, interpretive centres and
+The Reynolds-Alberta Museum is part of a network of provincially owned and operated historic sites, interpretive centres and

 museums and is supported by the Friends of the Reynolds-Alberta Museum Society.